Approximately 5 to 10 percent of women with breast cancer have a hereditary form of the disease.

 - A male in the family with breast cancer or Ashkenazi Jewish ancestry also increase the likelihood of a BRCA mutation.

+Some physicians now suggest that ALL women have a risk assessment to determine the need for screening, genetics, and risk reducing strategies.
 At The Breast Center, patients can take a risk assessment evaluation to find out if they should consider genetic testing.

 Take our Genetics Hereditary Cancer Quiz to learn more about your risk of breast cancer.